katiejots/getting-started-with-openshift/README.md

 # Book Chapters and Tags

 This repository contains the commits mentioned throughout the book.
 These are all tagged.
-To view the code repository at a particular stage of the app's progress, check out the corresponding tag for that point in the book.
+To view the code repository at a particular stage of the app's progress, you can check out the corresponding tag for that point in the book.
 For example:

     git checkout Chapter2

 To go back to the head of the repository, use `git checkout master`.

 You can list all tags with the command `git tag --list`.

+Alternatively, you can download a Zip file containing the code for each stage of the app from the [releases page](https://github.com/codemiller/getting-started-with-openshift/releases).

 # Insult Application Ports